Based on the rituals of the proto-Mississippian death cult of the 1200s. Native birch tar, viola, & white spruce grounded in incense & cypress root.

 Nothing gets me going more than the concept that seemingly mundane places–a cave, a space under a bush, a tiny lake, are gateways to the other world.
 Ancient peoples' understanding of the world integrated landscape, flora, and fauna into their whole being.

 Mississippi Medicine is rich in cedar.
 Dry red Virginia cedar.
 Healthy doses of incense help marry the wood to the pine.
 Incense has been used in rituals since the dawn of time, which means we connect it to religious feeling in the depth of our bones.

 The heart of MM is filled out with an accord of wild viola that could have grown by the mounds in Mississippi.
 Birch tar adds a primal smoke.
-It smells mysterious and ancient.
+It smells mysterious and ancient.-D.S.

-Alcohol denat., parfum (fragrance), aqua (water), citral, eugenol
+Perfume Alcohol denat, parfum (fragrance), aqua (water), citral, eugenol